divinites/tong-wang-academic/content/post/gametheory/index.md

 ---
-title: Game Theory for Business Analytics
+title: Game Theory for Business Analytics (2019-2023)
-subtitle: This course covers an introductory level of game theory to provide analytical tools for business applications.
+subtitle: Previously taught course covering introductory game theory and its business applications.

 # Summary for listings and search engines
-summary: This course covers an introductory level of game theory to provide analytical tools for business applications.
+summary: This course covered an introductory level of game theory to provide analytical tools for business applications.
+(Course taught from 2019 to 2023)

 # Link this post with a project
 projects: []